Back to Blog

 How Smuves made search 200 times faster with Typesense

 Searching across 70,000 HubSpot records inside Smuves used to take 20-30 seconds.
 Sometimes it timed out entirely.
 Today, the same search returns in under 40 milliseconds.
 That is roughly 200 times faster, and it was not the result of better indexes or a faster server.
-It was the result of accepting that Postgres, as much as we love it, is not the right tool for live search over large datasets.
+It was the result of accepting that Postgres, as much as we love it, is not the right tool for live search and sorting over large semi-structured datasets with dynamic keys.

 This post is the story of that rebuild.
 What broke, what we tried before giving up on the old approach, why we ended up putting a search engine in front of Postgres even though every instinct said do not add more infrastructure, and what it took to make the whole thing work in production.